SaumyaaM/Vibrant-Portfolio/README.md

 # Vibrant-Portfolio
 Frontend-Development.

-An attractive portfolio with vibrant colors and styles.
-Each page is made differently to try different color combinations, and help everyone to choose the color of their preference for the portfolio.
+An responsive and attractive portfolio with decent colors and styles.
+Each page is made differently to try different combinations and styles yet making it easy to use.

-Languages used- HTML, CSS.
+Languages used- HTML, CSS, Javascript